It’s no coincidence that since workers have been confined to home, merch suppliers have invented ways to get their goodies through a letterbox.

 And whilst the term “reaching-out” is about as sickening as “retching-out” it’s actually pretty apt.
 Right now even the strongest, most positive people may need some light relief or 5 minutes break from all the crazy.

 So let’s look at our 10 why’s and how’s of maintaining that all important contact.

-- Send a text or email.
+Send a text or email.
 It’s free.
 You might get some honesty from behind the keyboard.
 But it’s pretty lame.
 You can probably do better than that.
-Maybe pick up the phone?

-- We’ve got almost a year’s practice of working from home.
-But that’s not to say some new headphones, a USB hub or a webcam not from circa 1990 wouldn’t be appreciated.
+We’ve got almost a year’s practice of working from home.
+But that’s not to say some new headphones, a USB hub or a webcam not from circa 1990 would be appreciated.

-- Make a date.
+Make a date.
 Get the team together for a virtual social.
-Gin tasting, party games, murder mystery, dress up – all good ways to unwind, relax and reconnect.
+Gin tasting, party games, muder mystery, dress up - all good ways to unwind, relax and reconnect.

 Bottom line, people like to be remembered.
 People need interaction.
 People need a break.
 Whatever you choose to do, do something.
 If you want help with that, slip in to our DMs.
 If not, at least slip into theirs.